Skip to Content

 two bowls of spicy sausage corn chowder with a green napkin

-Cold nights call for delicious hot meals.
-I actually have dreams where I’m eating big bowls of steaming soup in front of a fireplace.
+I have dreams of eating big bowls of steaming soup in front of a fireplace.
+I do not have a fireplace, but I would make these dreams come true if I did.

-Chicken potato chowder?
-Winner.
-Shrimp potato chowder?
-Gold medal holder.
-And this spicy sausage corn chowder – easy to make and delicious.
-Soon to be your all-time favorite.
+And this spicy sausage corn chowder is easy to make and delicious.
+It’s soon to be your all-time favorite for soup season.

 spicy sausage corn chowder in a dutch oven